Manifold injection: Sequential injection

-In a sequentially injecting system, each fuel injector is a fixed, correctly set, injection timing that is in sync with the spark plug firing order, and the intake valve opening.
+In a sequentially injecting system, each fuel injector has a fixed, correctly set, injection timing that is in sync with the spark plug firing order, and the intake valve opening.
 This way, no more fuel is injected against closed intake valves.

 Cylinder-specific injection

 Cylinder-specific injection means that there are no limitations to the injection timing.
 The injection control system can set the injection timing for each cylinder individually, and there is no fixed synchronisation between each cylinder's injector.
 This allows the injection control unit to inject the fuel not only according to firing order, and intake valve opening intervals, but it also allows it to correct cylinder charge irregularities.
-This systems disadvantage is that it requires cylinder-specific air-mass determination, which makes it more complicated than a sequentially injecting system.
+This system's disadvantage is that it requires cylinder-specific air-mass determination, which makes it more complicated than a sequentially injecting system.

 History

 The first manifold injection system was designed by Johannes Spiel at Hallesche Maschinenfabrik.
 Deutz started series production of stationary four-stroke engines with manifold injection in 1898.
 Grade built the first two-stroke engine with manifold injection in 1906; the first manifold injected series production four-stroke aircraft engines were built by Wright and Antoinette the same year (Antoinette 8V).
 In 1912, Bosch equipped a watercraft engine with a makeshift injection pump built from an oil pump, but this system did not prove to be reliable.
-In the 1920s, they attempted to use a Diesel engine injection pump in a petrol-fuelled Otto engine.
+In the 1920s, they attempted to use a diesel engine injection pump in a petrol-fuelled Otto engine.
 However, they were not successful.
 In 1930 Moto Guzzi built the first manifold injected Otto engine for motorcycles, which eventually was the first land vehicle engine with manifold injection.
 From the 1930s until the 1950s, manifold injections systems were not used in passenger cars, despite the fact that such systems existed.
-This was because the carburettor proved to be a simpler and less expensive, yet sufficient mixture formation system that did not need replacing yet.
+This was because the carburetor proved to be a simpler and less expensive, yet sufficient mixture formation system that did not need replacing yet.

 In ca. 1950, Daimler-Benz started development of a petrol direct injection system for their Mercedes-Benz sports cars.
 For passenger cars however, a manifold injection system was deemed more feasible.
 Eventually, the Mercedes-Benz W 128, W 113, W 189, and W 112 passenger cars were equipped with manifold injected Otto engines.

 From 1951 until 1956, FAG Kugelfischer Georg Schäfer & Co. developed the mechanical Kugelfischer injection system.
 It was used in many passenger cars, such as the Peugeot 404 (1962), Lancia Flavia iniezione (1965), BMW E10 (1969), Ford Capri RS 2600 (1970), BMW E12 (1973), BMW E20 (1973), and the BMW E26 (1978).